 Crust: To make these homemade pop tarts, I started with my no-fail homemade pie crust.
 It makes two pie crusts, which is perfect for this recipe.
 If you buy pie crusts, you will need two 9-inch crusts that you will have to roll out into a rectangular shape.

 Pumpkin Pie Spice: If you don’t have any on hand, make your own homemade pumpkin pie spice for all of your Fall recipes, including this one.
 You will use the spice in the filling and sprinkle it on top of the glaze.

 Glaze: A brown sugar glaze complements the pop tarts so well.

-Pumpkin puree, also called 100% Pure Pumpkin, is cooked pumpkin that is blended or mashed into a smooth texture.
+Pure pumpkin, also known as pumpkin puree, is cooked pumpkin that is blended or mashed into a smooth texture.
 There should be no seasoning, spice, flavoring, or sugar added.
 Pumpkin Pie Filling has spices and sweeteners added.
 They should not be used interchangeably.

 Can I Freeze Homemade Pop Tarts?

 Yes!
 In fact, you can freeze the pop tarts before they have been baked or after.
 To freeze them before baking, get them filled and sealed in the pie dough.
 Then, place them in the freezer for a couple of hours, or until frozen.
 Then, store the pop tarts in a labeled and dated freezer-safe container until ready to be baked (up to three months).
 You can bake them directly from the freezer; just add a few more minutes of baking time.